khq1/QuoPic/README.md

 # QuoPic

-This is a coding practise project.
+This is a coding practice project.

-#See it here:
+# See it here:

 https://khq1.github.io/QuoPic/

-3Used APIs:
+ APIs:

 https://quotable.io